NixOS/rfcs/rfcs/0092-plan-dynamism.md

 3. Try to convince upstream tools to use Nix like CMake, Meson, etc. use Ninja.
    Rather than converting Ninja plans, we might convince those tools to have purpose-built Nix backends.
    Language-specific package managers that don't use Ninja today might also be modified to "let Nix do that actual building".

+4. Another RFC when we finalize the feature and propose its stabilization.
+   This is a bit speculative, as we haven't pinned down an official experimental feature process/lifecycle.
+   But we include it here to reiterate this RFC is *not* mandating the final design.